rovh/Noter/README.md

 ## <a name="little_parts">Little Parts (Tips)</a>

-If Noter did not find the text the access button will not be displayed
+If Noter didn't find the text the button won't be displayed.

+Noter Splash Screen button will not be displayed if the Splash Screen is not enabled.

 In order to read a specific note, you don't have to go to the Text Editor.
 You can access the note text in:
 * Topbar > Blender icon > Note(Blender Note) or Noter Splash Screen